on7lds/NextionDriver/README.md

 show the most recent IP address, so you can check if the IP address changed.

-When the files 'groups.txt' and 'stripped.csv' are present, usernames and talkgroup names will be looked up and sent to the display.
+When the files 'groups.txt' and 'users.csv' are present, usernames and talkgroup names will be looked up and sent to the display.
 NOTE : both files have to be sorted in ascending ID order !